 In the throwaway vocabulary of today’s world, many people might say that she failed better.

 But this is not true.
 She wrote one book.
 She had to try 12 agents before one took her on.
 And then she became the richest author on the planet.

-Writers know all about rejection, but that does not equate with failure.
+Writers know all about rejection, but that does not equate to failure.
 That is persistence and possessing a never say die attitude.

 In pursuit of success

 Success is a rare thing.
 Chasing it is a drug, a social disease.

-In using fail better as an equative to eventual success, Beckett’s words have been twisted out of shape.
+In using failure as an equative to eventual success, Beckett’s words have been twisted out of shape.
 When you read the quote in full, you get a better perspective of what he meant.

 “Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.”
 Samuel Beckett